 Time for the usual weekly development news.
 This week I worked some more on the water erosion modifier.
 I started by fixing the randomness of the rain.
 Every iteration 100 drops fall at random places in the terrain.
 The problem was that I wasn’t keeping the seeds for the random values around so everytime a setting changed it

 These last two weeks have been pretty busy, both in work/life and Mirage.
 On the mirage side, I ported the last modifier: fluvial erosion.
 I spent the first week writing the initial implementation and this week making it actually work.
 Many moons ago I wrote a pure Python implementation of the virtual pipes hydraulic erosion algorithm.
-It was crazy
+It was crazy slow.

 Thermal erosion is now fully ported!
 There isn’t a very noticeable difference this time around, I think it looks a bit better though (but maybe I’m biased!).
 I also changed the setting names to make them easier to understand: Repose Angle is now Threshold Iterations is now Time They are also shorter too, so they work nicely in

 This week went better than expected in many ways.
 I ended up getting the modifier work done fairly quickly and managed to squeeze a small refactor, breaking a ~1300 lines file into 3 files.
 I still have somre more refactoring to do to make things more flexible.
 Hopefully I can get to that too in the following weeks.
-Porting went
+Porting went smoothly

 In this series of posts I’m going to talk about the new hot stuff I’m working on for Mirage.
 This will be my first time doing a devlog, so bear with me 🙂 Our first stop is what I’ve doing for the past few months: the Rust port.
-Port to Rust Rust is a programming language focusing
+Port to Rust Rust is a programming language focusing on safety, performance and

 A few moons ago security researchers at Cisco made waves in the Blender community after disclosing a number of vulnerabilities that could allow an attacker to run arbitrary code.
 All the of them were fixed by 2.79a but it’s still possible to make Blender run arbitrary code.